Limerence: Romantic love

-The literary genre of romantic love dates back to troubadour poetry from the Middle Ages (or earlier) and the doctrine of courtly love.
-Tennov credits the cleric Andreas Capellanus as describing the state of limerence "very accurately" in The Art of Courtly Love, a book of statutes for the "proper" conduct of lovers.
+The literary genre dates back to troubadour poetry from the Middle Ages (or earlier), also known as "courtly love".
+Tennov credits Andreas Capellanus as describing limerence "very accurately" in The Art of Courtly Love, a book of statutes for the "proper" conduct of lovers.
 The work includes rules such as "A true lover is constantly and without intermission possessed by the thoughts of his beloved." and "The easy attainment of love makes it of little value; difficulty of attainment makes it prized."
-The work is believed to have helped spread the cultural doctrine of romantic love throughout Europe.
-Because of the literary and cultural origins of the term, the romantic love phenomenon is sometimes held to be socially constructed (especially by critics, according to Tennov); however, Tennov argues that limerence has a biological basis and evolutionary purpose.
+The work is believed to have helped spread romantic love culture throughout Europe.
+Romantic love in this sense is sometimes held to be socially constructed (often by critics), but Tennov argues that limerence has a biological basis.

-Tennov sometimes considers limerence synonymous with "falling" in love, a concept which also has origins in the romantic tradition and the idea that love is tragic—evoking a connotation of physically falling over.
-One influential work in the Middle Ages described lovers who frequently fainted or lost consciousness.
+Tennov sometimes considers limerence synonymous with "falling in love", a concept which also has origins in the romantic tradition and the idea that love is tragic—evoking a connotation of physically falling over or losing consciousness.

-In the modern scientific literature, "romantic love" is also often used as a synonym for passionate love, also called "being in love", and also often associated with limerence.
-Passionate love is a more general concept which academics have never adopted a universal term for.
-Helen Fisher has commented that she prefers the term "romantic love" because she thinks it has meaning in society.
-"Romantic love" was originally used in reference to the courtly idea, then came to have other connotations.
-Tennov criticized the scientific literature in her era for not making proper distinctions, calling the reactions "confused and contradictory".
-John Alan Lee, who developed a concept similar to limerence (called "mania"), has also complained of the literature's tendency to insist on a "one true love" or reduce a complex typology to something more monolithic.
+"Romantic love" originally referenced this courtly idea, but then came to have other connotations.
+In modern scientific literature, "romantic love" is instead often used as a synonym for "passionate love", a more general concept, also often associated with limerence.
+In her era, Tennov called the scientific literature "confused and contradictory".
+John Alan Lee has also complained about this reduction to a monolithic typology, or "one true love".
+Helen Fisher commented that she preferred the term "romantic love" for its meaning in society.